HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/0-graphql/index.md

 ## GraphQL benefits

 There are many.
 You can read [how Facebook sees it](https://facebook.github.io/relay/docs/thinking-in-graphql.html).
-Also, the [GraphQL site](http://graphql.org/) provides more information.
+Also, the [GraphQL site](https://graphql.org/learn/) provides more information on how to use GraphQL.

 ## API requirements